jordanbardwell/EndpointLocalAdministrator/README.md

       - **MothershipURI:** *Leave this blank for now.*
       - **AdaptiveCardOriginatorGUID:** *Originator ID from [Actionable Email Developer Dashboard](https://outlook.office.com/connectors/oam/publish)*
       - **EnvironmentPublisherPrefix:** *Your environment publisher prefix*
+ 3. Once the solution has been imported, turn on and edit the flow **Flow - Process Request - PowerShell Script Listener** and copy the HTTP Post URL from the trigger.
+ 4. Update the environment variable **MothershipURI** with the URL you just copied.
- 4. Turn on each Flow within the solution.
+ 5. Turn on the rest of the Flows within the solution.

 # How to Guide